etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

 - **Active**: checkbox to activate the knowledge base file.
 - **Exclude from Code Interpreter**: Checkbox to exclude files from being processed by the Code Interpreter during synchronization.
 This checkbox is only editable if the assistant has the Code Interpreter option enabled.
 - **Exclude from Retrieval**: Checkbox to exclude files from being considered in the Retrieval process during synchronization.This checkbox is only editable if the assistant has the Retrieval option enabled.
+- **OpenAI File ID** Read-only field with Open AI file ID, if applicable.
+- **Alias** In case you select behaviour,  `Append the file content to the prompt`, by default it adds the file content to the end of the prompt, the alias can be used to replace the file content inside the prompt, using the wildcard @<alias>@, with the alias you define in this field.

 ### Skills and Tools Tab